-The Draft Revenue and Rating Plan has been prepared in accordance with the requirements of the Local Government Act 2020 and the objectives of the Council Plan.
+1. The Draft Revenue and Rating Plan report forms part of the new Integrated Strategic Planning and Reporting Framework and must be prepared in accordance with the strategic planning principles outlined in section 89 of the Local Government Act 2020 and the financial management principles in section 101 of the Local Government Act 2020.